WilhelminaTetteh/WilhelminaTetteh/README.md

 - 👋 Hi, I’m @WilhelminaTetteh
 - 👀 I’m interested in Web Development
-- 🌱 I’m currently learning Node.js
+- 🌱 I’m currently learning Node.js and Java
 - 💞️ I’m looking to collaborate on MERN stack Projects
 - 📫 How to reach me